Detecting dependence structure: visualization and inference: Inspection of dependence structure and first illustrations

 for local minima and maxima of the discretised variant of $\bar Q_n(u,v)$ on the selected set of indices. \item Under the independence hypothesis, given $\alpha$, the cell $\Pi_{k,l}$, and the process $\bar Q_n$, find two barriers $\ell^{-}(n,\alpha,\Pi_{k,l})$ and $\ell^{+}(n,\alpha,\Pi_{k,l})$ defined as follows

 \end{itemize}

-Following the terminology introduced in \cite{Ducharme}, in the case of goodness of fit testing, we call (\ref{9}) and (\ref{10}) simultaneous one-sided acceptance regions at the level $(1-\alpha)$.
+Following the terminology introduced in \cite{Ducharme}, in the case of goodness-of-fit testing, we call (\ref{9}) and (\ref{10}) simultaneous one-sided acceptance regions at the level $1-\alpha$.
 Since the rank process $\bar Q_n$ is distribution-free under the independence hypothesis, therefore ordinary Monte Carlo is sufficient to calculate the barriers $\ell^{-}(n,\alpha,\Pi_{k,l})$ and $\ell^{+}(n,\alpha,\Pi_{k,l})$.

 From (\ref{9}) i (\ref{10}) it follows that